Nagshead

 Nagshead is a woodland reserve, located on the western edge of Parkend, in the Forest of Dean, Gloucestershire, and is home to RSPB Nagshead.
 The site is listed in the 'Forest of Dean Local Plan Review'.

 More than half of the reserve consists of 19th-century oak woodland, which is now managed solely for its conservation and landscape value.

-In 1942, nest boxes were erected, in the hope that pied flycatchers would control oak leafroller moth larva, which were defoliating trees.
-These boxes have been continually monitored since 1948, making it the UK's longest-running bird breeding programme.
+In 1942, nest boxes were erected at Nagshead, in the hope that pied flycatchers would control oak leafroller moth larva, which were defoliating trees needed for the war effort.
+In 1948, the ornithologist, Bruce Campbell, began recording detailed observations of the boxes and they have been continually monitored ever since; making it the UK's longest-running bird breeding programme.

 Nagshead includes a biological Site of Special Scientific Interest (SSSI).

 Facilities

 The reserve is open all year.
 Entrance and car parking are free.